MVCoconut/coconut.ui/README.md

 ## States

 States are internal to your view.
 They allow you to hold data that is only relevant to the view itself, but is still observable from the framework's perspective.
-In the `Stepper` example, clicking on the `-` button will decrement `value` and this will cause a rerender that will update the content of the `span` that shows the current value to the user.
+In the `Stepper` example, clicking on the `-` button will decrement `value` and this will in turn cause a rerender that is going to update the content of the `span` that shows the current value to the user.

 Your views may also hold plain fields for whatever purpose.
 Note though that updates to those will generally not cause rerendering.